Unleashing the JMBricklayer 70007 Fantastic Idea Cloud Surfing Dragon Building Block Set

 Unboxing

 All JMBricklayer building block sets come in a sturdy box.
-This one which features The Moon Dragon set giving off s a nice turquoise glow.
+This one which features The Cloud Surfing Dragon set giving off s a nice turquoise glow.

 Goodies we get inside the box include a colourful manual, several numbered bags of parts, a box with a picture of the moon on it, some metal rods and a black pouch containing the lighting kit.